colinkingswood/colinkingswood.github.io/_posts/2016-12-23-Hello-World.md

 Database backed sites can be badly written or configured which leads them to run slowly.

 To be fair a well written application should load quickly but it takes time and effort to tune more complex sites so that they do.
-As this is only serving static files, there is no need for database calls (I.O. is often the bottleneck in web applications) and there is a lot less computing going on in the background.
+As this is only serving static files, there is no need for database calls (I.O. between the application and database layer is often the bottleneck in web applications) and there is a lot less computing happening on the server.